 About the Chinese Culture Center

-The Chinese Culture Center of San Francisco is a community-based, non-profit organization established in 1965 to preserve, promote, and influence the course of Chinese and Chinese American culture.
-Today we strive to spark intercultural discovery through art, education, and engagement.
+The Chinese Culture Center of San Francisco is a community-based, non-profit organization established in 1965.
+The mission of the Chinese Culture Foundation is to spark intercultural discovery through art, education and engagement.

 In its 48 years of work, CCC has played a pioneering role in introducing Chinese culture to the American public through exhibitions and public programming of a broad spectrum of Chinese traditional and contemporary artistic works in multiple disciplines: Visual Arts, Literature, Music and Theater.